mayhewsw/mayhewsw.github.io/_posts/2019-4-5-allennlp_vocab.md

 Note: if you fine-tune embeddings at train time, it's not clear what to do at test time.
 For a word not present in train, it may not make sense to select from the untuned lookup table.
 Then again, maybe this is better than mapping to UNK.

+Update: this [pull request](https://github.com/allenai/allennlp/pull/1822) shows that you can add a parameter `min_pretrained_embeddings` that will force a certain number of embeddings to be stored in the vocabulary, potentially increasing the model size.

 The badge below will take you to a minimal code sample you can play with.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gist/mayhewsw/3ced494825fa65378464cbf268325b58/master)